supertokens/supertokens-golang/CONTRIBUTING.md

 1. Fork the [supertokens-golang](https://github.com/supertokens/supertokens-golang) repository
 2. Clone the forked repository in the parent directory of the previously setup `supertokens-root`.
-   `supertokens-node` and `supertokens-root` should exist side by side within the same parent directory
+   `supertokens-golang` and `supertokens-root` should exist side by side within the same parent directory
-3. `cd supertokens-node`
+3. `cd supertokens-golang`
 4. You should have a go setup on your local machine

 ## Modifying Code